Uber is a great app.

 Once you have the shot a menu opens (see below) allowing you to save the image, upload it to IMGUR (and have the link auto load into clipboard) or select the program you want to work with the image in.
 Rather than opening the image in full screen, saving to your clipboard, and then having to edit the image before you can make magic – this feature makes it easy.

-With these apps and extensions you will start to reduce the amount of time you spend doing small or boring tasks.
-You will benefit from an increased time savings and enjoy reading about the newest trends of the snake people.
+With these apps and extensions, you will start to reduce the amount of time you spend doing small or boring tasks.
+You will benefit from an increased time saving and enjoy reading about the newest trends of the snake people.

 It’s not.
 A lot of people think that it’s okay to waste a few seconds here and there but if you wast thousands of seconds a year, it translates into weeks over the course of your life.

 Be productive with your time.
 Hack your life by leveraging apps like these.

 Do whatever it takes to get an advantage.
 Your time is the most valuable thing you own.